Horlalaycon/Horlalaycon/README.md

 Profile = {
    "👋 Username" : "Hi, I’m @Horlalaycon",
-   "👀 Interests" : "Developing Python programs and Bash-Shell automation scripts", "⚡ Fun fact" : "You will be Hacked"
+   "👀 Interests" : "Python Programs and Bash-Shell automation scripts Development.", "⚡ Fun fact" : "You will be Hacked"
 }